sensitive peely face? could be overexfoliation. or... who you're making out with!

-another common incidence too is that these girls are making out with bearded dudes. bearded dudes run rampant in SF, the mission district especially! these hotties can be hard to resist with their cute outfits and hipster swag. so in these cases, after a makeout session with a fine bearded fella, take it easy on your skin.
+another common incidence too is that these folks are making out with bearded people. bearded folks run rampant in SF, the mission district especially! these hotties can be hard to resist with their cute outfits and hipster swag. so in these cases, after a makeout session with a fine bearded person, take it easy on your skin.

 avoid using exfoliants (mandelic toner, salicylic or glycolic acid, vitamin a) around the mouth, and treat the lower half of the face like you are recovering from a treatment - aka the healing regimen. gently cleanse, lightly ice, probably avoid toner and any exfoliating serums, and moisturize extra. you can do the clearing regimen on the rest of your face, and resume on the sensitive areas - only after they have healed.